LJacobDev/contact-reminder/dev_notes.md

 # Things to do next

-Build app functionality and eventually better UI appearance now that CI/CD pipeline is in place
+now that CI/CD pipeline is in place

+Build app functionality,

+then eventually better UI appearance

 ### move the contents of App.vue to a better organized layout file